iammateus/kube-google-cloud/README.md

 ## Project structure

  /app
- A little app with python with a single route saying "Hello world".
+ A little python app with a single route saying "Hello world".

  /k8s
  All the basic manifests required to deploy the app.